 Background & Experience

 Anthony (Tony) has practiced labour and workplace law since his call to the BC Bar in 1994.
 He became a partner in 1997 and remained with the same firm which ultimately became Glavin Gordon Clements and now Koskie Glavin Gordon.
-Chambers and Partners ranks both the firm and Anthony in its top echelon (Band 1) for employment and labour relations in BC.
-In addition, Lexpert has “repeatedly recommended” Anthony since 2004 as one of the leading labour relations practitioners in the province.
+Best Lawyers in Canada recognizes Anthony for his expertise in Employee Benefits Law and Labour and Employment Law.
+Chambers and Partners Canada ranks both the firm and Anthony in its top echelon (Band 1) for employment and labour relations in BC.
+In addition, Lexpert has repeatedly recognized Anthony as one of the leading labour relations practitioners in the province since 2004.

 Anthony’s practice includes representing unions in both the private and public sectors.
 His private sector clients represent workers in industries ranging from airlines, brewery and winery, longshore and newspapers to camera, technicians and performers in film and television.
 In the public sector he represents firefighters, resident doctors, ferry workers and unions in the health care, post-secondary education, transportation and municipal sectors.
 Anthony has also developed a significant health and welfare trust practice, having concluded two large public sector joint trust agreements affecting over 50,000 employees and their dependents.
-Anthony continues to be involved on behalf of unions in the creation and implementation of new health benefit joint trusts.
+Anthony continues to be involved on behalf of unions in the creation and implementation of new health benefit joint trusts, including transitioning health and welfare trusts to Employee Life and Health Trusts.

 Anthony’s practice routinely involves appearing before a range of administrative bodies including labour arbitrators, labour relations boards, pension standards tribunals, financial services tribunals, privacy commissioners, workers’ compensation boards and human rights tribunals.
 As well, he pursues his clients’ interests at every level of the courts in British Columbia and in the federal jurisdiction.
-Anthony also participates in negotiations with several of his clients, including resident doctors and on behalf of the BC Council of Film Unions in industry bargaining with the film and television producers in Los Angeles.
+Anthony also participates in negotiations with several of his clients, including as chief spokesperson for Resident Doctors of BC, on behalf of Longshore workers, Ambulance Paramedics, as well as for the BC Council of Film Unions in industry bargaining with the film and television producers in Los Angeles.